wbushey/wbushey.github.io/_posts/2010-01-24-music-and-tech-change-what-about-laws.md

   - Intellectual Property
   - Jammie Thomas-Rasset
 ---
-Last semester the students in the Humphrey Institute&#8217;s Science and State class were assigned to write a pseudo letter to the editor on a current issue in science or technology from the perspective of a sitting policy maker.
+Last semester the students in the Humphrey Institute's Science and State class were assigned to write a pseudo letter to the editor on a current issue in science or technology from the perspective of a sitting policy maker.
 I choose to put on my Senator cap and write about the ridiculousness of damages being awarded in piracy trails, with a particular emphasis on the trial of Minnesota resident Jammie Thomas-Rasset.
 Given the recent activity that has occurred in that case (<a href="http://arstechnica.com/tech-policy/news/2010/01/judge-slashes-monstrous-jammie-thomas-p2p-award-by-35x.ars?utm_source=rss&utm_medium=rss&utm_campaign=rss" target="_blank">Ars coverage here</a>,) I figured now is as good a time as any to throw it up on the Internet.

 <div>
   <!--more-->